awsdocs/iam-user-guide/doc_source/id_roles_manage_delete.md

    To delete all policies that are associated with the role, call [DeleteRolePolicy](http://docs.aws.amazon.com/IAM/latest/APIReference/API_DeleteRolePolicy.html)\.
 You must pass the role name and policy name\.

-1. Call [DeleteRole](http://docs.aws.amazon.com/IAM/latest/APIReference/API_DeleteRole.html) to delete the roll\.
+1. Call [DeleteRole](http://docs.aws.amazon.com/IAM/latest/APIReference/API_DeleteRole.html) to delete the role\.

 ## Related Information<a name="roles-managingrole-deleting-related-info"></a>